 The purpose of the Canvas Course Evaluation Checklist is to support the majority of Canvas course creators as they strive to elevate the quality of their Canvas courses.
 What are the strengths of the checklist?
 Just like Canvas, the checklist is designed to support a variety of course creators (instructional designers, K12 teachers, higher ed faculty, etc.) in diverse settings (brick and mortar, hybrid, fully online, etc.) as they create Canvas courses for learners of all ages.
-Like our CEO, The specified item was not found., likes to say, “Our mission is to enable the learning and development experience — from the first day of school to the last day of work.”
+As we say, “Our mission is to enable the learning and development experience — from the first day of school to the last day of work.”
 The checklist doesn’t require any formal training to use and is helpful whether you’re starting a course from scratch or evaluating a more mature course.
 It’s short — four pages!
 In no way is this tool meant to compete with or replace proprietary evaluations.
 Rather, this free tool serves as a great starting point for institutions to make a copy and customize it to meet their individualized needs.
 That’s why we put it in the Canvas Community — to encourage conversation amongst Canvas users and create a space for ongoing dialogue.

 - Share this checklist with your colleagues

 - Apply the principles to your own course